aa25g15/android-dev-java/README.md

 * If you have unexpected errors in Android Studio, go to build -> clean project
 * Whenever you want to access image or store the asset reference to it, just store its int id
 * Context actually provides access to various application specific resources, system level services and info about app's environment
+* Not sure but we are using 0dp layout_height and layout_width in order to fill space sometimes

 ## SDK
 SDK is a collection of software and libs that devs use for Android development.